plewto/Pigiron/README.md

 It is heavily annotated.

 ## Dependencies
     go 1.16
 	github.com/pelletier/go-toml
 	github.com/rakyll/portmidi
     github.com/hypebeast/go-osc

+    To compile on Ubuntu you the following packages must be installed

+    $ sudo apt update
+    $ sudo apt -y install build-essential
+    $ sudo apt -y install librtmidi-dev

 ## Installation

 **Build Pigiron**

-In a terminal navigate into the pigiron directory and enter
+In a terminal navigate into the Pigiron directory and enter

     [pigiron]$ go build .